unixorn/zsh-quickstart-kit/Readme.md

 ## ZSH

 * For a list of other ZSH plugins, completions and themes you might like to use, check out my [awesome-zsh-plugins](https://github.com/unixorn/awesome-zsh-plugins) list.
-It also contains a list of [ZSH tutorials](https://github.com/unixorn/awesome-zsh-plugins#generic-zsh).
+It also contains a list of other ZSH [tutorials and starter kits](https://github.com/unixorn/awesome-zsh-plugins#generic-zsh).
 * Justin Garrison has a good repo that details [Mastering ZSH](https://github.com/rothgar/mastering-zsh).

 ## Dotfiles in general